Tegalalang Rice Terrace Video

 A few weeks ago, Shelby and I went to explore the Tegalalang rice terraces outside of Ubud.
 Easily one of the most iconic spots in the area, the picturesque terraces and morning light made for some of the most unique landscapes either one of us had ever seen.
 Despite going on a Sunday, the fields were relatively empty and at times it felt like we had the place to ourselves.
 With the camera and the drone already fired up to take a few photos, I decided it would be the perfect spot to try my hand at a quick, experiential travel video instead of the typical recap format I used for our Peru video.

 ⏳ T E G A L A L A N G ⌛️ ——————————————————————— The more I travel, the more I’m reminded how valuable our time is and how important it is to pursue the people and the things we love with the limited amount of time we have on this planet.
-For me, video has quickly become something worth pursuing over the past 2 months.
-Still very new to it all, but would love some feedback on this video of us exploring the rice terraces here in Ubud 🙏🏽 ——————————————————————— 🎶 @trevorhallmusic
+For me, video has quickly become something worth pursuing further over the past 3 months.
+Would love some feedback on this video of us exploring the rice terraces here in Ubud 🙏🏽 ——————————————————————— 🎶 @trevorhallmusic

 After posting the video on Instagram, I received a few questions about how I shot and edited it.
 While I did my best to answer them all in the comments and direct messages, I’ll use this post as an opportunity to answer some of the more frequent questions with a little more depth.

 As always, I used my standard setup of a Sony a6300 on the ground with a DJI Mavic Pro in the air.
 While I usually work with one of two lenses for the a6300, I challenged myself to only use my 35mm f1.8 lens.
 Sticking to this lens made for some tight shots, especially since the a6300 is a crop sensor, but that was perfect since I wanted to achieve a more intimate feeling with this video.